geopython/GeoHealthCheck/docs/install.rst

 When running GHC in long-term production environment the following is recommended:

-* use Docker, see the `GHC Docker Readme <https://github.com/geopython/GeoHealthCheck/tree/master/docker>`_
+* use Docker, see the `Docker Readme <https://github.com/geopython/GeoHealthCheck/tree/master/docker>`_

 Using Docker, especially with Docker Compose (sample files provided) is our #1 recommendation.
 It saves all the hassle from installing the requirements, upgrades etc. Docker (Compose) is also used to run the GHC demo site